fjkiani/Text-to-SQL/README.md

 2. **Latency**: P50 of 1.97s — well under the 3s target, and a 3.5x improvement over the customer's 7s baseline.
 3. **Cost**: At ~$0.15/$0.60 per million tokens (gpt-oss-120b), the cost is approximately 90% lower than GPT-5.4, making the unit economics work at 30,000 queries/day.

-## AI Assistance Disclosure

-This implementation was built with assistance from Biomni (Phylo's AI research collaborator).
-The AI helped with code generation, testing, and the multi-model benchmark.
-All code was reviewed, tested, and validated against the provided dev questions.
-The architecture decisions, model selection rationale, and customer email were written based on the actual benchmark results.